sawa2005/chat-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Troubleshooting

+### Images not loading
+If user avatars or shared images are not loading, ensure your `NEXT_PUBLIC_SUPABASE_URL` is correctly set in `.env.local`.
+The application uses this variable to configure allowed image domains in `next.config.ts`.

+### Database connection errors
+Double-check your `DATABASE_URL` in `.env.local`.
+It should be the Transaction connection pooler string (port 6543) or the Session connection string (port 5432) from Supabase.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.